mill5james/IoTEdgeMethodVsMessage/README.md

 The statisitcs are collected every minute in a background task.
 They capture:

 * The total number of message and messages send and received
-* The latency for sending a message to the producer or invoking a method from the consumer to the producer (C->P)
+* The latency for sending a message or invoking a method from the consumer to the producer (C->P)
-* The latency for sending a message response or handling the method invocation from the producer to the consumer (P->C)
+* The latency for sending a message or handling the method invocation from the producer to the consumer (P->C)
 * The total latency as seen at the consumer (Total).

 ```  txt